DBSCAN Clustering: Density-Based Algorithm for Finding Arbitrary Shapes

 p and q are density-connectedo:p and q are density-reachable from op \text{ and } q \text{ are density-connected} \Leftrightarrow \exists o : p \text{ and } q \text{ are density-reachable from } o

-Why this works: This definition ensures that cluster membership is based on genuine connectivity through dense regions.
-Points don't need to be directly connected.
-They just need to be part of the same network of activity flowing from a common core.
-The symmetry comes naturally.
-Both points trace back to the same origin.
+Why this works beautifully.
+Cluster membership is based on genuine connectivity through dense regions.
+Points don't need to be directly connected to each other; they just need to be part of the same network of activity flowing from a common core.
+The symmetry emerges naturally: if both points trace back to the same origin, neither is "more connected" than the other.

-The tree metaphor: Think of each cluster as a tree growing from an anchor point.
-All leaves and branches belong to the same tree because they all connect back to the same trunk.
-Two leaves on different trees aren't connected, even if the trees grow close together.
-This captures the intuitive notion that neighborhoods are defined by their central gathering places, not just proximity.
+Think of each cluster as a tree growing from an anchor point (the trunk).
+All leaves and branches belong to the same tree because they all connect back to the same trunk, regardless of which leaf you start from.
+Two leaves on different trees aren't connected, even if those trees grow close together.

 Visualizing Density-Reachability and Connectivity